FBI Boss Comey Won’t Say If Investigating Trump’s Ties to Russia

 Under questioning by Sen. Ron Wyden (D-Ore.) in the Senate Intelligence Committee, Comey said he “would never comment on investigations, whether we have one or not” and flatly refused to weigh in on the hotly debated question of Trump’s ties to Russia.
 “I think the American people have a right to know this,” Wyden countered.

 CNN reported Tuesday that American intelligence officials have presented President Obama and Trump with “allegations that Russian operatives claim to have compromising personal and financial information” on the real-estate mogul, making questions about Trump’s Russia ties even more central.
+Later on Tuesday, BuzzFeed published the underlying dossier in full.
+It contains explosive allegations about Trump, including a perverted sexual episode in the Moscow Ritz Carlton hotel.

 Sen. Angus King (I-ME) chided Comey, noting the “irony” in his refusal.
 The FBI director revealed shortly before the election that he was reopening an investigation into Hillary Clinton’s private email system, an inquiry that turned up no new evidence in the email case.
 Comey concluded in July that Clinton should not face criminal prosecution for her use of a private email address for official business but sharply criticized what he called her “extremely careless” behavior.